 Fans and writers valorize that kind of dedication, even if it seems insane.
 For Bobby, though, it wasn’t crazy.

 That’s because Bobby’s life did depend on pitching, in a sense.
 Bobby grew up poor, an American Indian kid raised alone by his dad on the far South Side of Chicago, where poverty is no accident.
-For kids like Bobby—housing insecure, poor, surrounded by addiction —sports is sometimes the only way to get out of the poverty trap.
+For kids like Bobby—kids who may be housing insecure, poor, surrounded by addiction —sports is sometimes the only way to get out of the poverty trap.